rockettheme/docs/Docs/joomla/extensions/rokbooster/INDEX.md

 How to install
 --------------
-Installing RokBooster is just a matter of few minutes.
-Firstly [download][rokbooster-download] the latest version of RokBooster.
-The package you will download is a bundle containing all the required plugins to get RokBooster up and running.
-It's compatible with both Joomla 2.5.x and Joomla 3.x.
+Installing RokBooster takes just a matter of few minutes.

+The first thing you’ll need to do is [download][download] the latest version of RokBooster.
+The package you will download is a bundle containing all the required plugins to get RokBooster up and running and it is compatible with both Joomla 2.5.x and Joomla 3.x.
 It does not need to be uncompressed.

-Once downloaded the package, go into the Joomla Administrator and:
+Once you've downloaded the package, go into the Joomla Administrator and:

 From Joomla 2.5: